shukob/suburban/README.md

 # suburban
-Transform any Clifford hamiltonian into 2-local Ising hamiltonian
+Transform any Clifford hamiltonian into 2-local classical Ising hamiltonian